santigarcor/laratrust/docs/configuration/after_installation.rst

 Configuration Files
 ^^^^^^^^^^^^^^^^^^^

-In your ``config/laratrust.php`` file you will find all the package configuration that you can customize.
+In your ``config/laratrust.php`` file you will find all the package configurations that you can customize.

 Teams Feature
 -------------

 If you want to use the teams feature that allows you to attach roles and permissions to an user depending on a team, you must change the ``use_teams`` key value to ``true`` in your ``config/laratrust.php`` file.
+Then follow the :ref:`teams-configuration` configuration guide.

 .. _multiple-user-models: